nichole-s/student-advising/README.md

 ### 3. Configure database connection:

 - Open the file that manages DB connection (for example: `config.php` or wherever `mysqli`/PDO is initialized)
-- Update:
+- Update to match your environment:

   - `$host`
   - `$dbname`
   - `$username`
   - `$password`

-to match your environment.

 4. Run locally: